-The liquidity risk reports for short-term liquidity risk management pursuant to MaRisk BTR 3.2 and for the structural liquidity forecast are prepared and reported on a weekly basis.
-Liquidity risk management is responsible for preparing, coordinating, monitoring and distribution of short-term liquidity risk management reports pursuant to MaRisk BTR 3.2, in addition to the structural liquidity forecast.
+The liquidity risk reports for short-term liquidity risk management pursuant to MaRisk BTR 3.2 and for the structural liquidity forecast and the LCR are prepared and reported on a weekly basis.
+Liquidity risk management is responsible for preparing, coordinating, monitoring and distribution of the reports.
 The Treasury Department is responsible for daily operational liquidity disposition and the related necessary evaluations.
 The liquidity risk reports are distributed to:

-- the Supervisory Board (short-term and structural liquidity risks, on a quarterly basis) - Board of Management (short-term and structural liquidity risks, on a weekly basis) - Treasury department (short-term and structural liquidity risks, on a weekly basis and ad hoc)
+- the Supervisory Board (short-term and structural liquidity risks, as well as LCR/NSFR on a guarterly basis) - Board of Management (short-term and structural liquidity risks, and LCR on a weekly basis, as well as NSFR on a monthly basis) - Treasury department (short-term and structural liquidity risks, and LCR on a weekly basis and ad hoc)

-The liquidity risk limit is monitored on a weekly basis and reported within the respective liquidity risk reports.
+The liquidity risk limit is monitored at least on a weekly basis and reported within the respective liquidity risk reports.
 Liquidity risk management is responsible for monitoring the liquidity risk limit.
 The utilisation of the liquidity risk limit is reported to the following recipients: